 New York, New York August 24, 2012—The Carol Tambor Theatrical Foundation is proud to announce the winner of this year’s The Carol Tambor Best of Edinburgh Award, the highest honor at the Edinburgh Festival Fringe.
 The winner of The Carol Tambor Best of Edinburgh Award was announced at the closing ceremonies of the Edinburgh Festival Fringe on Friday, August 24 at 10:45 AM BST (5:45 AM EST).

 This year is unique as The Carol Tambor Best of Edinburgh Award goes to two productions.
 The winner of the 2012 Best of Edinburgh Award goes to MIES JULIE, adapted from Strindberg’s Miss Julie and directed by Yael Farber.
-The production is from the Baxter Theater Center and South African State Theater and was performed in Edinburgh at the Assembly Hall.
+The production is from the Baxter Theatre Center and South African State Theatre and was performed in Edinburgh at the Assembly Hall.

 MIES JULIE is a searing adaptation of Strindberg’s Miss Julie, reimagined in post-apartheid South Africa.
 Called “bloody, brutal and riven with a vicious passion” by The Scotsman, the production wowed audiences and critics alike at this year’s Festival.